Est. reading time: 45-60 minutes

 Appendix E: Performance Benchmarks

-Detailed performance comparison data and methodology.
+Detailed performance comparison data and methodology including stress testing results and scalability projections.